Skip to the main content.

 When new shares are issued, the portion of the equity that everyone ultimately receives decreases, but that doesn't necessarily mean that the value of their shares has decreased.

 By securing additional funds, a company may achieve growth otherwise believed impossible - growth likely to increase the value of all shares.
-So, while founders and shareholders may own a smaller portion, they have a portion of a much bigger pie.
+So while founders and shareholders may own a smaller portion, it's a portion of a much bigger pie.

 If you’re considering going down this route, share equity with the team, not just the board or investors.